Code-Institute-Submissions/outerzone/README.md

 * Artists - add artists page
 * Events - add events section and model
 * Fix padding and text size for smaller screens
-* Login - add styling for anchors
-* Why is there overflow on smaller screens?
 * Change photos for smaller screens

 # Done
 * Get MEDIA_URL to work on html (nav logo and product images)